Bat Drag 101

 result from their trying to do too much

 with their arms and not getting the rest of their

 When they throw, they throw with just their arms, using a

 motion that is commonly referred to as, "Throwing like a girl."

-arms -- and because their back arm is usually their dominant arm
+-- and because their back arm is usually their dominant arm --

--- their back arm and top hand overpower their swing.
-That
+their back arm and top hand overpower their swing, causing their

 Why Bat Drag is Problematic